countnazgul/qlBuilder/README.md

 ## Roadmap

-* Additional QSE auth support (at the moment only certificates are supported)
 * Tests - proper tests should be written!
 * `include` and `must_include` - (option) parse the script and get the content of the script that are included and get the content of these files as a separate tabs.
 This way the script will not be dependant on external files
 * different logic how to name the script files - instead of naming convention why not specify the other in the config file?